Here’s a bone of contention I’ve been meaning to address for many years.

 BECAUSE THE TWO BIGGEST MARKETS FOR THE BEATLES ARE THE UK, AND, THANKS TO CAPITOL RECORDS, THE USA!

 I’d like to add that TWENTY of the TWENTY SEVEN TRACKS were #1 hits in the USA.
-That’s including singles made exclusively for the US market and some which failed to reach the top in the UK:
+That’s including singles made exclusively for the US market, one double "A" side (which is cheating) and some which failed to reach the top in the UK:

 “Love Me Do” (#17 in the UK)